 - Will you primarily use it with VR videos?
 The Handy offers the easiest integration with apps like HereSphere or SexLikeReal—all you need to do is enter your secret device key.

 - Do you have a 3D printer, soldering skills, and a VR headset?
 The OSR2 can’t be beaten on cost, and offers the best overall experience (once it works).
-That is if you can be bothered print it all out, program the microcontroller board, connect up the cables, figure out the VR side of things…
+But you’ll have to print it all out, program the microcontroller board, and connect up the cables.
+Oh, and then figure out the VR side of things…